home-assistant/home-assistant.io/source/getting-started/automation.markdown

 Once your devices are set up, it's time to put the cherry on the pie: automation.
 In this guide we're going to create a simple automation rule to **turn on the lights when the sun sets**.

-In Lovelace, click Configuration in the sidebar, then click Automation.
+In the user interface, click Configuration in the sidebar, then click Automation.
 You will now see the automation screen from which you can manage all the automations in Home Assistant.

-Click on the orange button at the bottom right to create a new automation.
-You are presented with a blank automation screen.

 <p class='img'>
 <img src='/images/getting-started/automation-editor.png'>